 o Talking about travel

 Teaching and Assessment

-Having successfully completed the German Lower Intermediate course (Year 2), you can progress to German Upper Intermediate (Year 3).
+Having successfully completed the German Lower Intermediate course (Year 2), students can progress to the German Year 3 (Intermediate) short course.

 At the end of the course students are expected to be able to understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. Very basic personal and family information, shopping, local geography, employment).
 They are able to communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 Students can describe in simple terms aspects of their background, immediate environment and matters in areas of immediate need.